W-David-Porter/course-in-consciousness/chapter-11-functioning-mind/readme.md

 What is your own experience of pure working mind?
 What is the contradiction in that question?
 :::

-On p.
-121–122 of *Advaita, the Buddha, and the Unbroken Whole* (2000), Ramesh responds to a questioner:
+On page 121–122 of *Advaita, the Buddha, and the Unbroken Whole* (2000), Ramesh responds to a questioner:

 >Swamiji: With somebody who hasn’t reached the state of Enlightenment, new conditioning is taking place, whereas somebody who has reached the state of Enlightenment or non-doërship, no new conditioning is occurring, but they still have previous conditioning which means they respond in a certain way to certain external stimuli.